 These recommendations will continue to be updated as CDPH continues to assess conditions on an ongoing basis.
 California must be vigilant to maintain situational awareness through surveillance and be ready to pause or reinstate a higher level of protective mitigation recommendations or requirements.

-In workplaces, employers are subject to the Cal/OSHA COVID-19 Emergency Temporary Standards (ETS) or in some workplaces the CalOSHA Aerosol Transmissible Diseases Standard, and should consult those regulations for additional applicable requirements.
+In workplaces, employers are subject to the Cal/OSHA COVID-19 COVID-19 Prevention Non-Emergency Regulations or in some workplaces the Cal/OSHA Aerosol Transmissible Diseases Standard and should consult those regulations for additional applicable requirements.

 Mega Events are characterized by large crowds greater than 1,000 indoor OR 10,000 outdoor attendees.
 Mega Events may have either assigned or unassigned seating, and may be either general admission or gated, ticketed, and permitted events.
 Mega Events do not include venues such as shopping malls or museums that are open to public circulation as part of their regular operations, except to the extent that such venues host qualifying events.

 Mega Events are considered higher risk for COVID transmission because: